fdegir/infra-workshop/bifrost/README.md

 Please note that certain parts in configuration files or the playbooks are left empty and they are expected to be filled by the participants.

+Before you start following the workshop steps, please ensure that you configure your SSH client to keep the connection alive since some of the commands take some time to execute and it would be good not to lose the connection.
+[3]

 # Prepare Jumphost <a name="prepare-host"></a>

 This section contains the installation and configuration steps that must be